TelepracticeSkip to content Skip to main navigation

 The Edward D. Mysak Clinic for Communication Disorders is an integral part of the graduate training program in speech and language pathology at Teachers College.
 The Clinic offers a wide range of diagnostic and therapeutic services to individuals of all ages with communication disorders.
 Services are provided by program faculty and clinical instructors who hold national and state certification in their respective areas.
 Qualified graduate students provide or assist in the provision of these services under the direct supervision of the faculty and staff.

-Currently the Telepractice Suite consists of three therapy rooms that will be specially equipped to allow teleconferencing.
+Currently the Telepractice Suite consists of three therapy rooms that will be used for teleconferencing.
 The largest of the three adjacent rooms has a large flat screen monitor with associated computer connections to the internet and to the internal computer systems.
-The adjacent rooms will also be outfitted with permanent monitors and cameras suitable for telecommunication.
+All the Clinical Instructors have access to a laptop computer dedicated exclusively for telepractice services.
+These are laptop computers with touch screen and high resolution video cameras.
+The laptops function as a tablet and computer, to allow a model of services where the clinician has the ability to move and demonstrate any therapeutic technique or exercise instead of just sitting in front of the screen.

 The addition of a Telepractice Suite to the Mysak Clinic for Communication Disorders provides TC's students with a unique opportunity to gain experience with this new evidence-based method of providing services to various populations.
-Most importantly, TC is one of the first programs in the country to incorporate Telepractice into student clinical training, placing our students on the cutting edge of new and innovative clinical methods.
+It will also allow for clients in more rural areas, where services are limited, to have access to the expertise and knowledge of our Clinical Instructors.